Terms of Service

 - (in) Writing/Written – print communications and electronic mail, provided the identity of the sender and the integrity of the email address have been sufficiently established.

 Article 2.
 Applicability and interpretation

 - The General Terms and Conditions govern the Agreement, the Service, including the Account (and the creation thereof), along with all Quotations and other offers made by Company.

 - Amendments and additions to the General Terms and Conditions and/or the Agreement, whether initiated by the Client or otherwise, will be valid only if they have been agreed between the Parties in Writing.

-- If any provision of the General Terms and Conditions is annulled or voided, the other provisions of the Terms and Conditions will remain in full force and effect.
-Proteon will replace the annulled or voided provisions with new provisions, whereby the purpose and meaning of the annulled or voided provision is matched as closely as possible.
+- If any provision of the General Terms and Conditions is annulled or voided, the other provisions of the terms and conditions will remain in full force and effect.
+Company will replace the annulled or voided provisions with new provisions, whereby the purpose and meaning of the annulled or voided provision are matched as closely as possible.

-- The records maintained by Proteon will take precedence, in the absence of proof to the contrary.
+- The records maintained by Company will take precedence, in the absence of proof to the contrary.